metrilyx/annolityx/README.md

 ## Usage

 The following enpoints are available:

-    /api/annotations (GET, POST)
+* /api/types       (GET)
-    /api/types       (GET)
+* /api/annotations (GET, POST)

-### Annotation types
+### Annotation types (/api/types)

-Each annotation as an associated type used for grouping and categorizing.
-The type must exist before an annotation can be use it.
+Each annotation has an associated type used for grouping and categorizing.
+The type must exist before an annotation can use it.

 To retrieve a list of available types: